harigopal/rorml-manifesto/README.md

-# Rails on ReasonML (RoRML)
+# Rails on ReasonML (RoRML?)

 This is a follow-up to Jasim A Basheer's post titled [_Rails on Ocaml_](https://protoship.io/blog/rails-on-ocaml/) where he talks about _why_ a Rails-like web framework should be written with ReasonML.
-This article attempts to expand on that by talking about the _features_ that should be expected from such a framework, what it could _look_ like, and discuss whether there are candidate libraries that can be included into such this framework.
+This article is an attempt to expand on that by talking about the features that should be expected from the framework, what it could look like, and discuss whether there are candidate libraries that can be included into such a framework.

 ## Status of the document